 Negotiating a deal with an Enterprise company can be a tricky endeavor.
 The Enterprise will likely push their weight against your smaller company in negotiating terms – but if you go in prepared with what to expect, you’ll have a better chance of closing the deal in a quicker timeline.
 This post will outline 6 key considerations in Enterprise SaaS Sales Deals.

 1. You’ll be negotiating their Master Services Agreement (MSA)

 Enterprise companies have defined procurement systems, and they have a host of MSA’s for different types of services they procure.
 It’s (highly) unlikely that an Enterprise will agree to your paper.
 Go in expecting that they’ll be sending you an MSA, and you’ll have to add your most important Terms in as an Exhibit to the document.
 That being said, for future due-diligence purposes – make sure you have a contract lifecycle management process or solution to keep track of what you’ve agreed to.

 2. Expect Strict Data Privacy Requirements (and Agreements to Sign)

-Data Privacy is an increasingly important topic, and Enterprise companies don’t want to deal with heavy fines or violations.
-The chain of liability nature of Data Privacy regulations (where a breach by you is a breach by them) means that your Enterprise customer will require you to sign a strict Data Privacy Agreement, along with specific instructions on how they want you to handle their data.
+Data Privacy is an increasingly important topic, and Enterprise companies will require you to have your stuff together.
+The chain of liability nature of data privacy regulations (where a breach by you is a breach by them) means that your Enterprise customer will require you to sign a strict Data Privacy Agreement, along with specific instructions on how they want you to handle their data.
 Review these carefully, and DO NOT sign if you can’t do what you’re saying you’re doing.

 3. Expect Negotiations in Indemnification, Limitation of Liability, and Termination Provisions